I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 This number should also have a direct correlation with your company’s revenue goals and retention goals.
 The more value people are finding from your product, the more likely they are to stay and continue paying for your product.

 The next step is identifying what your current baseline is for your North Star Metric.
-Let’s take a look at the template below for our hypothetical company, StartUp Masters.
+Let’s take a look at the growth strategy template below for our hypothetical company, StartUp Masters.

 If you take a look at the end of the above template, you can see that the baseline of completed projects is indicated under the Retention OKR.